 What is Szechuan?

-In most Chinese Restaurants, the name Szechuan denotes a spicy dish laced with chilli peppers.
+In most Chinese restaurants, the name Szechuan denotes a spicy dish laced with chilli peppers.
 And in truth, the Szechuan province of China is known for its spicy food.
 However, up until chilli peppers were introduced to the area in the 15th or 16th century, and even to this day, much of the spiciness in Szechuan food comes not from chillies but the Szechuan peppercorn.

 Despite the name, Szechuan peppercorns aren't actually pepper.
 They aren't related to pepper or chillies at all.
 They do, however, look similar to peppercorns and produce a warming of the mouth.
-The main difference in flavour between a Szechuan peppercorn, and either regular pepper or chilli pepper, can not be overstated.
-Where peppercorns and chillis burn or even sting the mouth, Szechuan peppercorns warm, tingle and slightly numb the mouth in an enjoyable way.
-You can find Szechuan peppercorns in most bulk food stores or specialty Asian or Chinese groceries in the spice aisles.
-To the best of my knowledge, there is no equal substitute for Szechuan peppercorns.
-Szechuan peppercorns are one of the spices in the spice blend, Chinese Five Spice.
+The main difference in flavour between a Szechuan peppercorn and either regular pepper or chilli pepper can not be overstated.
+Where peppercorns and chillies burn or even sting the mouth, Szechuan peppercorns warm, tingle and slightly numb the mouth in an enjoyable way.

 The Beef